khnam-ng/alignmentfreeTP1/README.md

 ## Khanh Nam NGUYEN

-#### a few minutes late cause of new data folder.
+#### A few minutes late cause of new data folder.
 Its too large and I can't push it to github then I have to figure out how to reset HEAD and rebase the branch.
+#### My code from last version is also deleted.

 ### Rendu_1: At this point, I did a mistake in nested loops where the execution time has been doubled.
 real	8m35.929s